12 (number): Written representation

 In prose writing, twelve, being the last single-syllable numeral, is sometimes taken as the last number to be written as a word, and 13 the first to be written using digits.

 This is not a binding rule, and in English language tradition, it is sometimes recommended to spell out numbers up to and including either nine, ten or twelve, or even ninety-nine or one hundred.
 Another system spells out all numbers written in one or two words (sixteen, twenty-seven, fifteen thousand, but 372 or 15,001).

 In German orthography, there used to be the widely followed (but unofficial) rule of spelling out numbers up to twelve (zwölf).
 The Duden (the German standard dictionary) mentions this rule as outdated.

-Mathematical properties

-Twelve is the sixth composite number, and the smallest number with exactly six divisors, its divisors being 1, 2, 3, 4, 6 and 12.
-It is a pronic number, and the smallest abundant number, since it is the smallest integer for which the sum of its proper divisors (1 + 2 + 3 + 4 + 6 = 16) is greater than itself.
-It is the second semiperfect number, since there is a subset of the proper divisors of 12 that add up to itself.
-If an odd perfect number is of the form 12k + 1, it will have at least twelve distinct prime factors.
-Twelve is the fifth highly composite number, the next one being twenty-four and the previous six (uniquely, twice twelve and half of twelve, respectively).
-12, as a number with a perfect number of divisors (six), has a sum of divisors that yields the second perfect number, σ(12) = 28.
-In turn, 28 is the arithmetic mean of the twelve divisors of the fourth harmonic divisor number, 140 (like 6, and 28), which generate an integer harmonic mean of 5.
-It is the smallest of two known sublime numbers, which are numbers that have a perfect number of divisors whose sum is also perfect.